Skip to content

 Step 5Sharing Files and Cleaning Up

-Once your files are in OneDrive, you’ll want to consider how sharing functions and when you might be ready to clean up your Dropbox account.
+Once files reside in OneDrive, reviewing sharing permissions and planning when to clean up the Dropbox account becomes necessary.

 File Sharing Settings